OpenPrinting/cups/DEVELOPING.md

 program, to avoid conflicts with system types.
 Private structure names start with an underscore, e.g., `_cups_this_s`, `_cups_that_s`, etc.

-Each structure has a comment block immediately after the struct and each member is documented similar to the variable naming policy above:
+Each structure has a comment immediately after the struct and each member is documented similar to the variable naming policy above:

-    struct cups_this_struct_s  /* This structure is for CUPS foobar options. */ {
+    struct cups_this_struct_s  // This structure is for CUPS foobar options.
+    {
-      int this_member;         /* Current state for this */
-      int that_member;         /* Current state for that */
+      int this_member;         // Current state for this int that_member;         // Current state for that };
-    };